Oceano board members defend the use of the word bitch during meetings

 “The gavel hit the table so loud, sharp and extremely high pitched it caused physical damage to my eardrum,” Lucey wrote.
 “My drum was bruised.
 I had to protect it with cotton to muffle any noise for a week for the eardrum to heal.
 The chair at the time had full control of the body and didn’t like the discussion occurring regarding email addresses that each member used for communications. regarding the notices, emailed to the members address they has submitted.
 Ms. Repugle [sic] want to use the email addresses she had choosing for each member.”

-In Lucey’s defense, Austin also sent the advisory committee an email noting that she had also called Replogle a bitch.
+In Lucey’s defense, Austin also sent the advisory committee an email noting that she too called Replogle a bitch.

 “Mary Lucey’s use of the word bitch was not appropriate but understandable if you were present to what was going on in the meeting regarding Ms. Replogles behavior,” Austin wrote.
 “My ears rang for awhile after Ms Replogles slamming of the gavel and in fact before the meeting when I was questioning her about not using my email she slammed gavel down, gave me a sick grin and I too used the same word as I was shocked at her behavior.”